twinstae/trpg-stelo/src/pages/ko/numenera/ashes-of-the-sea.md

 many directions.
 If they don’t care about keeping the navigational device functional, they can disassemble it for another random cypher.

+> Once a PC has
+successfully used a
+holographic interface
+in one of these domes,
+tasks to use the
+holograms in the other
+domes are eased.

+> Responsive synth is a
+flexible kind of synth
+that can be etched
+like a circuit board.

 ### 2. 지열 발전
 This dome is larger than the other by half and